EuroLinux/eurolinux-open-docs/docs/HowTo/vagrant-with-libvirt.md

 vagrant-libvirt` and the plugin would work well out-of-the-box.
-This is not the case for Linux distributions from the Enterprise Linux family and [Upstream is aware of that](https://github.com/hashicorp/vagrant/issues/11020), but as of today (2021.09.04) it doesn't appear to be resolved.
+This is not the case for Linux distributions from the Enterprise Linux family and [Upstream is aware of that](https://github.com/hashicorp/vagrant/issues/11020), but as of today (2021.12.21) it doesn't appear to be resolved.

 Because of that, you'll need to build additional components and use them with your Vagrant installation.
-The following procedure covers all of this and has been tested to work well with EuroLinux 8.4.
+The following procedure covers all of this and has been tested to work well with EuroLinux 8.5.

-There are several references to CentOS in the procedure.
-The reason is that EuroLinux-maintained source RPMs will be provided at [vault.euro-linux.com](http://vault.euro-linux.com) soon in Q4 and once they're available, the procedure will be updated.

 Use these commands: